lamemakes/rustle/README.md

 |...the NYT's solution of the day | `.target/release/rustle`               | `cargo run`             |
 |...a random "offline" solution   | `./target/release/rustle --offline`    | `cargo run -- --offline`|

+**NOTE:** If unavailable to connect to the NYT's API, rustle will default to offline mode.

 ## How to Play